 - Provide adequate designer support for authoring the child activity

 The biggest sticking point identified for dependency resolution in a workflow activity is how to deal with persistence.
-Using a Dependency Injection container as the mechanism for creating the dependency instance means that there can be no guarantee that the instance is serializable.
+Using a DI container as the mechanism for creating the dependency instance means that there can be no guarantee that the instance is serializable.
 An exception will be thrown by the workflow engine if a workflow contains a reference to an instance that is not serializable when the workflow is persisted.

 There are several scenarios that this implementation needs to cater for regarding persistence.

 - A workflow execution where an instance is resolved and used without any persistence

 This scenario is reasonably simple.
 The instance will be resolved when it is referenced.
 It will be torn down by the DI container (via the extension) when the activity completes.

 - A workflow execution where instances are resolved and used before and after a bookmark

 This scenario requires that the first resolved instance is torn down when the bookmark causes the workflow to persist.
 The second instance resolution needs to have enough information to create an instance after the workflow has been resumed from the bookmark.
 The activity then needs to ensure that the second instance is torn down when the activity completes.